Last Updated: September 4, 2023

 The exception is that some types of industries, and very large businesses in general, typically cannot survive in a rural location because of their economic inter-dependencies with other businesses.

-One approach is to work closely with your state economic development department to (a) let them know you're serious about wanting to diversify your economy, (b) rely on the state's resources to give you sales leads you couldn't possibly afford to generate for yourselves, and (c) obtain the benefit of their wisdom and experiences about what types of businesses are realistic rural economic development possibilities.
+In fact, for all aspects of rural economic development, work closely with your state economic development department to (a) let them know you're serious about wanting to diversify your economy or even grow your population, (b) rely on the state's resources to give you sales leads you couldn't possibly afford to generate for yourselves, and (c) obtain the benefit of their wisdom and experiences about what types of businesses are realistic rural economic development possibilities.

-To the extent that your state is relying on evidence, rather than naive hope, this may be helpful.
+To the extent that your state is relying on evidence, rather than naive hope, this will be helpful.

-Perhaps an even better approach is to take responsibility for growing your own jobs.
+But in the end you have to take responsibility for growing your own jobs.
 True, towns of 200 and counties of 15,000 people can't necessarily do this on their own.
 It's worth thinking about combining forces into a group of counties that are similar or complementary in what they have to offer to entrepreneurs or employers.
+Where regional planning agencies or other consortia exist, take full advantage of their capabilities for convening groups of people and even facilitating their deliberations.

 Forming various collaborations for economic development purposes is occurring at a rapid pace, both in rural and urban settings.
 Just don't use organizing a group as a substitute for facing stubborn issues that you already know about.